leavittlogan/leavittlogan/README.md

 I'm a student at the University of Nevada, Reno majoring in Computer Science and Discrete Math.

-- 🌱 My favorite classes I'm currently taking are Image Processing and Data Mining.
+- 🌱 My favorite classes I'm currently taking are Computer Systems Administration and Database Managment Systems.
 - 👨‍💻 I'm most familiar with C++ and Python.
 - 😄 Pronouns: He/Him
 - 📫 How to reach me: